|My Peanut Butter Whoppers are delectable with their moist centers.|

 I am not proud to admit this, but I am a peanut butter fiend.
 I love the stuff whether in cookies, cakes, pies, sweet breads, or just eating straight from the jar.
-If you share my passion for it, then you are going to be glad that you found this post for my Gooey-Centered Peanut Butter Whoppers.
+If you share my passion for it, then you are going to be glad that you found this recipe post for my peanut butter filled cookies we call peanut butter whoppers.

 This is a very unusual peanut butter cookie recipe that also is extremely easy to make.
 Unlike a typical crunchy peanut butter cookie, my recipe has two different textures.
 The outer crust is almost like a pastry whereas inside it forms a somewhat creamier, gooey center.
 The taste once you try this will send you nearly overly the edge with pleasure as that cookie nearly melts in your mouth.